howuski/katacoda-scenarios/docker101-springboot/step8.md

 `cd /`{{execute T2}}

 `ls`{{execute T2}}
 Looks like a pretty standard version of Linux.

-Let's put a unique file on root.
+Let's put a unique file on the root of this file system.

 `touch myfile`{{execute T2}}